AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

     - **[!UICONTROL Save]** the settings.

-1. Reload the page to verify that all the settings remain `On`.
+1. Reload the page and verify that all the settings remain `On`.

    >[!NOTE]
    >